 With a startup business, there are many more unknowns and things to do before you even open your doors.
 You will have to start everything from ground zero including the market research, branding, creating the business model, strategic planning, and so much more.
 These aren’t negatives necessarily, but they do require a focused effort and lots of resources.
 Some people prefer to put in that extra work to have a business that’s truly unique and in line with their own vision.
 But others don’t necessarily have a vision, and simply want to run a solid business.

 Of course you have to pay for it with a franchise fee, which can be quite expensive— upwards of $35k or more.
-But many, many people see the value in that one-time payment.
+But many, many people see the value in that one-time payment. because although the franchise fee can be quite high, if we take into consideration how much do franchise owners make, it doesn’t actually cost that much, but it enormously depends on the type of the franchise.

 Can you follow a system?